lanyavik/upper_envelope/README.md

 Place the 4 folders in the zip under "user/spinningup/spinup/algos/BCQ"

 Then run each "main_xxx.py" to check if they are working ok on your computer.

+# To make sure your can reproduce my results, please use pytorch 1.1.0